An American switching layout in TT

 Track and Wiring

 Track is Peco HOm, left over from my 3mm modelling days.
-The ties (sleepers) are a bit on the chunky side for TT but look ok covered in paint and ballasted.
+The ties (sleepers) are a bit on the chunky side for TT but look reasonable covered in paint and ballasted.
 The gaps between the ties would be too wide for a mainline but are fine for a set of industrial sidings.

 The turnouts are a combination of Peco and hand-built with radii varying between 15in. and 20in.
 They all have live frogs, and like the track, are mostly left over from previous layouts.
 The exceptions are two turnouts I built myself, and which, much to my surprise, work without problems.